Basic and Dispersed Camping Information

 You may camp almost anywhere in Land Between the Lakes.
 A Basic Camping Permit is required for each person 18 and over when camping in Basic Camping Facilities.
 A Dispersed Camping Permit is required when camping in non-designated areas of the recreation area.
-Both permits currently cost $30 for annual permit and $7 for a three day permit and can be purchased online or any of our facilities.
+Both permits currently cost $50 for an annual permit and $10 for a 3-day permit and can be purchased online or any of our facilities.
 Please note that these permits do not apply when camping at Self-Service Campgrounds.

 - Nickell Branch

 - Taylor Bay